samirdev2019/toDo-co/CONTRIBUTING.md

 ## Manual merges

-Thanks to dev*kit, stable branches are regularly merged into master branches.
+The Stable branches are regularly merged into master branches.
 It is great when it works, but often, there will be git conflicts and a human intervention will be needed.
 Let us assume we are working on a repository where the stable branch is 1.X.
 To do the merge manually, follow these steps:
-1. Fetch the latest commits: `git fetch **all`
+1. Fetch the latest commits: `git fetch --all`
 2. Checkout the master branch, and make sure it is up to date:
-   `git checkout *B master origin/master`
+   `git checkout -B master origin/master`
 3. Proceed with the merge: `git merge origin/1.X`
 4. Fix the conflicts (if you are doing this, it is because of conflicts, right?) `git mergetool`